nasseef/cs2400/docs/installing-minGW64.md

 4. Select `Edit System Environment Variables`.
 You should see the following screen:
    ![env-vars.png](env-vars.png)

+6. You may have to remove the old 32-bit path.
+Look for it under the `User variables` and under the `System variables`.
+Do not remove the whole `Path`.
+You need to edit it and remove old `MinGW` referenced inside of it.
+It should look something like `C:\MinGW\bin`.

-5. Under system variables (bottom section), edit the `Path` variable click `Edit` then `New` and add the the following path:
+7. Under system variables (bottom section), edit the `Path` variable click `Edit` then `New` and add the the following path:
     ```console
     C:\Program Files (x86)\mingw-w64\i686-8.1.0-posix-dwarf-rt_v6-rev0\mingw32\bin
     ```

-6. You may have to remove the path entry to the old 32-bit installation.
-Look for it under the `User variables` and under the `System variables`
-7. Click `OK` on all the dialog boxes to save the changes.
+8. Click `OK` on all the dialog boxes to save the changes.

-8. Restart your terminal and `VSCode` for the changes to take effect.
+9. Restart your terminal and `VSCode` for the changes to take effect.